 Every company that conducts genetic testing has a mission that guides its work, and Prairie’s is to leverage research and technology to empower everyone to achieve better mental health.

-There is a degree of subjectivity in every form of mental healthcare, and conducting simple and transparent genetic testing helps psychiatrists make more informed decisions that will ultimately help members reach their optimal treatment plan more quickly.
+There is a degree of subjectivity in every form of mental healthcare, and conducting simple and transparent genetic testing helps psychiatrists make more informed decisions that will ultimately help clients reach their optimal treatment plan more quickly.

 To learn more about pharmacogenomic testing and whether you’re likely to benefit from getting tested, take our free pharmacogenomics quiz.